noahfalk/opentelemetry-dotnet/example3/readme.md

 ## Principles

-- .NET provides a way to pass datapoints (un-opinionated) in a Time Series.
+- .NET provides (MetricBase class) a way to pass datapoints (un-opinionated).
 With optional metadata / hints for downstream interpretation.

 - .NET may implement and deliver counters (derived from .NET MetricBase) with it's own Semantic. (i.e. Counter with Add(), ElapsedDuration as a IDisposable, etc...)

+  It is expected that counters for most use cases (i.e. 95%+) will be available in .NET.

 - OTel may implement and deliver counters (derived from .NET MetricBase) with it's own Semantic. (i.e. UpCounter with Inc(), ValueRecorder with Record(), etc...)

-[Noah]: This principle worries me.
-I want .NET developers to treat .NET metrics as being a single unified concept.
-Ie if I am writing a .NET library I want to intrument it:
-a) Without having any reference to an OT specific library
-b) Without mentally apportioning some metrics as being intended for OT usage and others are not intended for OT usage.

-I'm not opposed to some notion of extensibility for niche use-cases but I would aim for 95+% of usage shouldn't need to use it and hopefully it plays no significant role in the API design.

 - MetricBase will report datapoints into the .NET MetricSource interface (EventSource/EventListener model).
 OTel SDK will attached as a MetricListeners.